 10 Surprisingly Simple Lead Generation Strategies

-These ten lead generation strategies are so simple, you may scratch your head and wonder why you haven’t put some or all into practice.
+These ten lead generation strategies are so simple; you may scratch your head and wonder why you haven’t put some or all into practice.

-1. Utilize Email Marketing
+1. Utilize email marketing

-Email marketing begins with an initial outreach to potential clients or customers.
-Create a targeted list of potential prospects in your niche and then reach out to them personally via email to start a conversation.
+Email marketing begins with an offer in exchange for an email address of your potential customers.
+Create a targeted list of potential prospects in your niche and then continue to stay top of mind with email marketing.

-It’s necessary to determine if your product or service is the right fit for them and it provides a tremendous opportunity to research your prospects thoroughly and send them a personalized email.
+It’s necessary to determine if your product or service is the right fit for them, so this is a tremendous opportunity to research your prospects thoroughly and send them a personalized email.

-One word of caution: Make sure you have an opt-in strategy.
+Make sure you have an opt-in strategy.
 The first step to email lead generation is to make sure you have happy subscribers that enjoy receiving emails from you.

 According to HubSpot’s recent Benchmarks report, companies that blog six to eight times a month double their lead volume.
 This proves that blogging is a highly effective channel for lead generation.

-3. Post Consistently on Social Media
+3. Post consistently on social media

 In addition to blogging, get into the habit of regularly posting on social media.
-This should include your own content as well as sharing content from others.
-This helps improve your visibility and drive up your metrics on LinkedIn’s Social Selling Index and similar sites.
+LinkedIn is an especially important platform if you offer any B2B product or service.
+Sharing content on LinkedIn will increase your visibility and drive up your metrics on LinkedIn’s Social Selling Index and similar sites.